ATM-HSW/MPU9250/README.md

 # MPU9250
-Arduino library for communicating with the [MPU-9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/) and MPU-9255 nine-axis Inertial Measurement Units (IMU).
+Mbed OS ~~Arduino~~ library for communicating with the [MPU-9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/) and MPU-9255 nine-axis Inertial Measurement Units (IMU).

-***Developing with the [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) or [LC](https://www.pjrc.com/store/teensylc.html)?
-Consider buying our [Teensy Motion Backpack](http://bolderflight.com/products/teensy/motion/), which integrates an MPU-9250 and BME-280 into a stackable add-on module, thoughtfully designed to integrate perfectly with the Teensy.
-Check out all of our wonderfully small and powerful [Teensy Backpacks](http://bolderflight.com/products/teensy/)***

 # Description
 The InvenSense MPU-9250 is a System in Package (SiP) that combines two chips: the MPU-6500 three-axis gyroscope and three-axis accelerometer; and the AK8963 three-axis magnetometer.
 The MPU-9250 supports I2C, up to 400 kHz, and SPI communication, up to 1 MHz for register setup and 20 MHz for data reading.
 The following selectable full scale sensor ranges are available: